Salt & Wind Travel

 You’ll often find the panna cotta original recipe made with a touch of rum or marsala but without any garnish.
 We prefer to make this super easy version and add any sauces once we serve it.

-How To Make Panna Cotta
+How To Make Italian Panna Cotta

-But that doesn’t mean all versions of the dessert are created equal.
 The key to making the best panna cotta is to get quality ingredients and to follow a few tips:

 • Give It Adequate Time To Set: You’ll want to let the panna cotta sit in the refrigerator for at least 4 hours before you serve it.
-If you’re wondering how far ahead can you make panna cotta, it can be made up to five days in advance — just keep it refrigerated until you plan to eat it.
+If you’re wondering how far ahead you can make panna cotta, it can be made up to five days in advance—just keep it refrigerated until you plan to eat it.

 Is Panna Cotta A Custard?